 Influenza viruses are RNA genome viruses in the Orthomyxoviridae family.
 Influenza A viruses infect humans, animals and birds and influenza B and C viruses mainly infect humans, while influenza type D infects cattle.
-According to the WHO, “influenza virus undergoes high mutation rates and frequent genetic reassortment (combination and rearrangement of genetic material) leading to variability in HA (haemagglutinin) and NA (neuraminidase) antigens.”2
+According to the World Health Organization (WHO), “influenza virus undergoes high mutation rates and frequent genetic reassortment (combination and rearrangement of genetic material) leading to variability in HA (haemagglutinin) and NA (neuraminidase) antigens.”
+3

 The vast majority of people recover from influenza without any complications and develop immunity to future infection with the same strain or a related influenza strain that may prevent illness symptoms or make illness less severe.
-However, there is an increased risk for serious complications and death for the elderly and those with compromised immune systems or who are suffering from diabetes, kidney dysfunction, heart disease, and other chronic health issues.8
+There is, however, an increased risk for serious complications and death for the elderly and those with compromised immune systems or who are suffering from diabetes, kidney dysfunction, heart disease, and other chronic health issues.11

-In the past, the Centers for Disease Control (CDC) has estimated that, depending upon the influenza type and strain circulating in a given year, influenza-related deaths in the United States range between a low of 3,000 and a high of 49,000.9 However, these numbers are only estimates because the CDC does not collect influenza-related death information in persons older than 18 years of age.
-Currently, the CDC acknowledges that it is unknown how many people in the U.S. die every year from influenza-related complications.10
+Between the 1976/1977 and 2006/2007 flu seasons, the Centers for Disease Control (CDC) estimated that, depending upon the influenza type and strain circulating in a given year, influenza-related deaths in the United States range between a low of 3,000 and a high of 49,000.12 According to the CDC, between 2010 and 2019 influenza-associated deaths have ranged between a low of 12,000 to a high of 61,000.
+13 These numbers, however, are only estimates because the CDC does not collect influenza-related death information for persons 18 years and older so the exact number remains unknown.14

-NVIC encourages you to become fully informed about influenza and the influenza vaccine by reading all sections in the Table of Contents below, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
+IMPORTANT NOTE: NVIC encourages you to become fully informed about influenza and the influenza vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.

 « Return to Influenza Table of Contents